adonisjs/v6-docs/content/docs/experimental/inertia.md

 })
 ```

+Read the [official documentation](https://inertiajs.com/asset-versioning) for more information.

 ## SSR

 ### Enabling SSR

-[Inertia Starter Kit](../guides/installation.md#starter-kits) comes with a server-side rendering (SSR) support out of the box.
+[Inertia Starter Kit](../guides/installation.md#starter-kits) comes with server-side rendering (SSR) support out of the box.
 So make sure to use it if you want to enable SSR for your application.

-If you started your application without enabling SSR, you can always enable it later by following the next steps :
+If you started your application without enabling SSR, you can always enable it later by following the following steps :

 #### Adding a server entrypoint

-We need to add a server entrypoint that will look super similar to the client entrypoint.
-This entrypoint will be used to render the first page visit on the server, so it will be executed server side and not on the browser.
+We need to add a server entrypoint that looks super similar to the client entrypoint.
+This entrypoint will render the first-page visit on the server and not on the browser.

-You should create a `resources/ssr.ts` that default export a function like this :
+You must create a `resources/ssr.ts` that default export a function like this :

 :::codegroup